aws-samples/aws-ddk-examples/sdlf-ddk-lightweight/README.md

     - You should define the base, shared (across datasets) infrastructure of the pipeline in it's `__init__(...)` method.

     - Each pipeline must implement the `SDLFPipeline` protocol defined in `pipelines/sdlf_base_stack.py`.
-Specifically, it must provide a `register_dataset(self, dataset: str, config: dict[str, Any])` function which creates any infrastructure specific to each dataset and registers the dataset to the pipeline (such as creating EventBridge rules for new data arriving in S3 for that dataset).
+Specifically, it must provide a `register_dataset(self, dataset: str, config: Dict[str, Any])` function which creates any infrastructure specific to each dataset and registers the dataset to the pipeline (such as creating EventBridge rules for new data arriving in S3 for that dataset).
 It must also include a `PIPELINE_TYPE` class variable that defines the value used in `parameters.json` to register a dataset to that pipeline.

     - As seen in `standard_pipeline.py` link the custom stages in your Data Pipeline using the DDK `DataPipeline` class as shown below: